saverymax/selective_indexing/README.md

     --validation included.

 **--predict_medline**
     Optional.
+New in version 0.1.1.
 If included, the system will make predictions for ONLY non-selectively indexed journals, with ONLY MEDLINE statuses.
     Important to note, is that without this option, the system only makes predictions for selectively